AdobeDocs/campaign-standard.en/help/sending/using/confirming-the-send.md

 Once you have finished preparing your messages and the approval steps have been carried out, you can send them.
 For more on messages preparation, refer to [Preparing the send](../../sending/using/preparing-the-send.md).

-Only users with the **[!UICONTROL Start deliveries]** role can confirm send.
+Only users with the **[!UICONTROL Start deliveries]** role can confirm sending.
 For more on this, refer to the [List of roles](../../administration/using/list-of-roles.md) section.

 <!--Users without this role will see the following message: